Pepe-57/esp-cf/README.md

 # ESP-CF
 ![Logo of ESP-CF](https://github.com/Pepe-57/esp-cf/blob/main/esp-cf_logo.jpg)
 A custom firmware(before os) that is designed for ESP8266.
 Written in MicroPython.
 ESP-CF is __completely free__ to use.
 The previous name 'ESP-OS', has been updated to 'ESP-CF' to better reflect it as a custom firmware rather than a full-fledged operating system.
 'ESP-CF' stands for '__ESP Custom Firmware__'.
-### !THE CURRENT VERSIONS IS UNDER DEVELOPMENT.
+### !THE CURRENT VERSION IS UNDER DEVELOPMENT.
 THIS IS NOT THE FINAL VERSION.
 IT CAN BE BUGGY!
 ## Compatibility
 - Tested and fully working on ESP8266.
 - Not tested on ESP32.
 It should work but i can't guarantee it.